SMEDAN to Hold Opportunity Fairs for Physically Challenged Entrepreneurs

 Dike Onwuamaeze

-The Small and Medium Enterprises Development Agency of Nigeria (SMEDAN), has announced that it would hold a Special Opportunity Fairs for People With Disabilities (PWDs) as part of the agency’s efforts to encourage socio-economic inclusion for PWDs in Micro, Small and Medium Enterprises (MSMEs).
+The Small and Medium Enterprises Development Agency of Nigeria (SMEDAN), has announced that it would hold a Special Opportunity Fairs for People With Disabilities (PWDs) as part of its efforts to encourage socio-economic inclusion for PWDs entrepreneurs in Micro, Small and Medium Enterprises (MSMEs).

-This was disclosed yesterday in Lagos by the Director General of SMEDAN, Mr. Olawale Fasanya, at a capacity building programme on “Grant and Growth Support for Business Membership Orgmisations and Trade Associations” that was specifically targeted at PWDs.
+This was disclosed recently in Lagos by the Director General of SMEDAN, Mr. Olawale Fasanya, during a capacity building programme titled “Grant and Growth Support for Business Membership Orgmisations and Trade Associations” that was targeted at PWDs.